-This easy, popular slow cooker pot roast is made with only 5 ingredients plus the water, and two of the ingredients (vegetables) are optional!
+This easy, popular slow cooker pot roast is made with only five ingredients plus the water, and two of the ingredients (vegetables) are optional!
 Use a good lean beef chuck roast in this recipe, or look for a cut of beef with "pot roast" on the label.
 Chuck roast, bottom round, and rump roast are best for long, slow braising.
 Beef brisket and short ribs are excellent choices as well.

-Onion soup flavors the beef perfectly, and it's an inexpensive and convenient way to flavor the beef.
+Onion soup flavors the beef perfectly.
+Doesn't hurt that it's an inexpensive and convenient way to flavor the meat.
 Just put everything in the crockpot, set it, and forget it!

 - Optional: 2 pounds new potatoes (cut into 2-inch chunks)